MarekO321/ETS2-Telemetry-OBS-skins-/Readme.md

 ## Installation:
 - 1| Download skins.
-- 2| Unzip this file and paste it to the ets2-telemetry-server-master\server\Html\skins.
+- 2| Unzip and paste files to the ets2-telemetry-server-master\server\Html\skins.

 ## Usage in OBS:
 - 1| Go to the localhost/25555.